taskless/taskless/docs/packages/express.md

 ## Exported from @taskless/client

-In addition to the above, the following items are rexported from `@taskless/client` as a convienence.
+In addition to the above, the following items are reexported from `@taskless/client` as a convenience.

 - [JobError](./client/job-error.md) An error object capable of handling advanced [return codes](./client/return-codes.md)
 - [Queue](./client/queue.md) The Taskless Queue object for advanced integrations